kedro-org/kedro/kedro/templates/project/{{ cookiecutter.repo_name }}/README.md

 > Note: Using `kedro jupyter` or `kedro ipython` to run your notebook provides these variables in scope: `context`, `catalog`, and `startup_error`.
 >
-> Jupyter, JupyterLab, and IPython are already included in the project requirements by default, so once you have run `pip install -r src/requirements.txt` you will not need to take any extra steps before you use them.
+> Jupyter, JupyterLab, and IPython are already included in the project requirements by default, so once you have run `pip install -r requirements.txt` you will not need to take any extra steps before you use them.

 ### Jupyter
 To use Jupyter notebooks in your Kedro project, you need to install Jupyter: